-Ocean City is filled with tradition, in fact, it kind of is made up of an admixture of tradition, nostalgia and a love for the beach.
-People have their favorite places to visit for when they come to town and their favorite foods and things to do.
-When a trip to Ocean City is based around a holiday, though, the tradition and nostalgia aspects are highlighted all the more.
+Ocean City is filled with tradition, and in Ocean City, it’s a mixture of tradition, nostalgia and a love for the beach.
+People have their favorite places to visit, their favorite foods and things to do when they come to the beach.

 1. Make a New Tradition, or Celebrate an Old One

-Building and Ocean City Thanksgiving tradition is a relatively easy thing to do.
-It starts, as it always must, with planning a meal.
+Building an Ocean City Thanksgiving tradition is a relatively easy thing to do.
+It startswith planning a meal.
 There are two ways of doing Thanksgiving, going out or staying in.
 For people who are more the staying in types, many of the better hotels have packages that include dinner.
-Lots of local restaurants are open as well, but whether you’re staying at the hotel or just coming to dinner, you should check this out:
+Lots of local restaurants are open as well, but whether you’re staying at the hotel or just coming to dinner, you should read this list of options for Thanksgiving:

 2. Winterfest, obviously

 Winterfest starts at Thanksgiving and it’s one of the biggest and coolest light displays on the East Coast.
 Spend some time in the Winter Wonderland created by the town as part of its Winterfest Village.
-Even if you can’t make it down for Thanksgiving, Winterfest experience alone is worth the trip, but there’s no need to miss it if you’re in town for the holiday.
+Even if you can’t make it down for Thanksgiving, the Winterfest experience alone is worth the trip.
 Get some cocoa, take a walk, meet the big guy.
 You know, the usual.

 3. Expand your Thanksgiving Menu

 Start a new tradition by adding some of the fresh local seafood available in Ocean City every fall.
 Try O\oyster stuffing or shrimp cocktail.
 Joe from the Shrimp Boat stays open during the holidays to deliver (or have people pick up) some of their favorite seafood.
-Is oyster dressing a big part of your dinner, for example?
-It’s a pretty significant tradition among some of the watermen.
-Shrimp, obviously, is something people love when entertaining.
-The point is, if fish isn’t part of your tradition you can make it one.
+The point is, if seafood isn’t part of your tradition you can make it one.
 If it is, we know a guy:

 4. Get out and enjoy all nature has to offer